ciscoheat/superforms-web/src/routes/concepts/proxy-objects/+page.md

 } from 'sveltekit-superforms/client';
 ```

-> See [the API](/api#proxy-objects) for a detailed description of each kind of proxy. intProxy and numberProxy are rarely needed as Svelte [handles this automatically](https://svelte.dev/tutorial/numeric-inputs) with `bind:value`.

-## Usage

-The usage for all of them is the same:
+The basic usage for all of them is the same:

 ```ts
 // Assume the following schema: